Ravnur-Inc/ravplayer/ravnur-player-instructions.md

 }
 ```

-### 10. <a id="aes"></a>Advanced Encryption Standard (AES) example
+### Advanced Encryption Standard (AES) example
 ___

-In order to enable AES encryption, you need to pass the [AES token](https://github.com/Ravnur-Inc/ams-api-replacement-demo-app/blob/main/docs/ravnur-player-instructions.md#:~:text=the%20next%20visit.-,aesToken,-undefined) along with other options before loading the source.
+In order to enable AES encryption, you need to pass the [AES token](/ravnur-player-instructions.md#:~:text=Description-,aesToken,-undefined) along with other options before loading the source.

 > [!NOTE]
 > Note that you should only pass the token value itself without any modifications such as 'Bearer'.
 Moreover, the AES implementation won't work on IOS devices.
 To make it work, you will need to implement your own proxy.